HasangerGames/suroi-wiki/app/(wiki)/healing/articles/cola.md

 # Background

 Cola is a type of carbonated drink typically flavored with citrus oils, vanilla, and other flavorings.
-They usually have a large amount of sugar and some have caffeine as well.
+They usually have a large amount of sugar, and some have caffeine as well.

 # Strategies